 Myths of Iron: Shaka in History by Dan Wylie.
 We do not know when Shaka Zulu was born, what he looked like, when or why he was assassinated.
 This scholarly study presents all the available evidence and decides what exactly we can know about Shaka's reign.

 Shaka by Dan Wylie.
-A brief but lively introduction to the life and reign of Shaka Zulu.
+A brief introduction to the life and reign of Shaka Zulu.

 Terrific Majesty: The Powers of Shaka Zulu and the Limits of Historical Invention by Carolyn Hamilton.